BestTimesToVisit.com Logo

 cultural

-Enhance your understanding of Machu Picchu's history and mysteries by hiring a local guide.
-Their insights into the astronomical alignments, agricultural terraces, and spiritual significance bring the stones to life in a way guidebooks cannot.
+Enhance your understanding of Machu Picchu's history and significance by hiring a local guide.
+Their insights into Inca cosmology, agricultural techniques, and daily life will bring the stones to life in a way a guidebook cannot.

 Best time: Year-round